J0kerModZ/Cookie-Clicker-Cheats/README.md

 # Auto Buy
 - The auto clicker takes advantage of the function to buy items and repeats it every 1 interval it is also random and only trys if you have enough cookies

+## THIS SHOULD WORK FOR ANY COOKIE CLICKER ON THE WEB IF NOT LET ME KNOW AND I WILL FIX IT

 # MORE COMING SOON!
 http://j0kermodz.lol